succinctlabs/sp1/book/writing-programs/compiling.md

 cargo prove build
 ```

-This will compile the ELF that can be executed in the zkVM and put it in the file `elf/riscv32im-succinct-zkvm-elf`.
+This will compile the ELF that can be executed in the zkVM.
 The output from the command will look something like this:

 ```bash
 [sp1]     Compiling version_check v0.9.4